 Overall, though, it’s better to have a thicker core for dimensional stability (especially if it’s plywood, since thicker means more plies)—and as we stated above, a thicker veneer is better for refinishing purposes, too.

 Engineered Hardwood vs. Solid Hardwood Cost

-One element we haven’t touched on much in our what is engineered hardwood guide: the cost difference between engineered wood and solid wood.
+One element we haven’t touched on much in our what is engineered hardwood guide: the cost difference between engineered wood flooring and solid wood flooring.

 Obviously, it depends on the wood species you’re going with, etc.—and there will be a big price difference between the best hardwood floor brands and lower-quality budget options.

 But in general, prices are relatively similar for domestic hardwoods, especially common ones like oak.
 The big cost differences you’ll see are between expensive, exotic hardwood species—since again, engineered hardwood uses less of that precious wood.